TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

       diaspora\wp2\t2.1\v1.0\pipeline\database_dump

       ```
-     - The dump file is a zip, please unzip it before importing it into SQL workbench.
+     - The dump file is a zip, unzip it before importing it into MySQL workbench.
-     - Go to the server option and click data import and then import can be done, select import from self-contained file and import the database dump, see below:
+     - Go to the server option and click data import.
+Select import from self-contained file and import the database dump, see below: